knma/bodyfit_ue_demo/README.md

 *BodyfitHandler* class and a set of auxiliary structures allow to send body processing requests to Bodyfit server and receive results.

 To check if the server is alive, go to its public URL in browser.
-It should say *Bodyfit is running*.
+It should say "Bodyfit is running".

 *BodyfitHandler::ProcessBody* function takes necessary values from:
 * *BodyfitHandler::URL*: Bodyfit server host